aeryomin/LTM/README.md

 * LTM has Responsive Design and is made under inspiration of Mobile First design philosophy

-* LTM has with PWA features
+* LTM has PWA features